Arthropod mouthparts: Forcipules

 Centipedes, in addition to their mouthparts, possess a pair of "poison claws", or forcipules.
 These, like the maxillipeds of crustaceans, are modified legs and not true mouthparts.
 The forcipules arise from the first body segment, curving forward and to the midline.
 The tip is a pointed fang, which has an opening from a venom gland.
 The forcipules are used to capture and envenomate prey.

 Crustaceans

 Crustaceans comprise a number of classes, with various feeding modes supported by a range of adaptations to the mouthparts.
 In general, however, crustaceans possess paired mandibles with opposing biting and grinding surfaces.
 The mandibles are followed by paired first and second maxillae.
 Both the mandibles and the maxillae have been variously modified in different crustacean groups for filter feeding with the use of setae.

 Maxillipeds

-Up to the first three pairs of legs are modified to maxillipeds, which assist manipulation of food items by passing food forward to the mandibles for chewing or to the maxillae for cutting into smaller pieces.
+Up to three pairs of legs are modified to maxillipeds, which assist manipulation of food items by passing food forward to either the mandibles for chewing or to the maxillae for cutting into smaller pieces.
+The somite of the maxillipeds may be fused to the cephalon.
+In some animals, predominantly amphipods but also some isopods such as Gnathiids, these legs are referred to as the gnathopods or gnathopodites; these differ from maxillipeds by either being prehensile, subchelate, or chelate.